dotnet/jitutils/src/jit-rl-cse/README.md

 Currently MLCSE with a large enough training set (200ish) and enough rounds (1000ish) can obtain geomean improvements in perf score on the order of 0.996.
 MCMC studies suggest that the best possible improvement is around 0.99.

-You can augment the tabular display above to see sequence, parameters, the initial softmax preference values, the candidate feaures, and so on.
+You can augment the tabular display above to see sequence, parameters, the initial softmax preference values, the candidate features, and so on.

 You can also suppress more of the details (though I haven't widely tested this yet) and just show the summary results.
 The columnar display becomes unwieldy once there are more than 20 or so candidates.

-Parameter values are writen to a file in the output directory after each round, in case you want to plot how the parameters evolve over time.
+Parameter values are written to a file in the output directory after each round, in case you want to plot how the parameters evolve over time.

 ### The Stochastic Policy

-The stochastic policy works by assiging a preference score $h$ to each candidate (using the linear model, see below).
+The stochastic policy works by assigning a preference score $h$ to each candidate (using the linear model, see below).
 The preference scores are turned into likelihoods (in [0,1]) via softmax, so that candidates with larger preferences have higher likelihoods.
 The candidates are ordered (arbitrarily).
 A random number is then generated in [0,1] and this determines which candidate is chosen.

 The preference to softmax conversion is done via